-Labour is charged at between £10 and £15 per hour.
-I’ll always charge what I think is fair.
+Labour is charged at between £10 and £20 per hour, depending on complexity, risk, etc. I’ll always charge what I think is fair.
 I have fixed prices for some work

 Materials are charged at cost price, plus a delivery charge if there is one.
 Where appropriate I can use second hand materials and parts to reduce costs.
 Parts can sometimes be sourced cheaper from overseas if you can afford to wait a while. (typically items ordered within the UK are here within a day or two, parts from China etc can take a month to get here)

 - If I drive my car, travel charge is 50p per mile.
 I’m in the centre of Battle town.

 - I will always try to use public transport if it’s practical to do so.

 - If it’s possible for me to walk (approx 1.5 miles from Battle town centre) then there is no travel charge.

 - Sometimes I’m able to talk through a problem over the phone, or do a computer-to-computer connection to fix something, in which case neither of us has to travel anywhere !

 Fixed prices for computer work (excluding travel and cost of parts unless otherwise shown)

 - Laptop screen replacement £10-15 depending on model

 - Laptop keyboard replacement £10